audioxide/data/data/posts/20190211-articles-how-spotify-has-changed-the-way-we-listen-to-music.md

 featuredimage: 2019/01/spencer-imbrock.jpg
 title: How Spotify has changed the way we listen to music
 author: ruya
+blurb: Spotify has revolutionised how we consume music.
+From mood playlists to machine learning algorithms, it has become the definitive tastemaker.
 ---
 ### [Rüya](<https://twitter.com/ymagination_>)
 #### 11\.02.02019